 Using alcohol and drugs in this way can lead to the development of misuse and addiction concerns.
 Though the temporary relief from our distressing emotions can feel good at the moment, unfortunately, the truth is that it is doing more harm than good.
 Regular use of alcohol and drugs can worsen the symptoms that are associated with various mental health concerns.

-If you or someone you love is interested in Veteran addiction treatment near Indianapolis, IN, we invite you to call Evolve Indy at (855)495-1063 to see how we can help you today.
+If you, or someone you love, are interested in Veteran addiction treatment near Indianapolis, IN, we invite you to call Evolve Indy at (855)495-1063 to see how we can help you today.

 Veteran Addiction Statistics